ragibasif/xdsa/README.md

 # xdsa

+> [!warning]
+> This library is incomplete and is intended to be for **_educational purposes only_**.

-A collection of data structures and algorithms implemented in C for **_educational purposes only_**.
-It's written in standard C (C99) and uses GNU Make for building.
+A collection of data structures and algorithms implemented in C. It's written in standard C (C99) and uses GNU Make for building.

 ## Data Structures